A cable’s jacket has a huge influence on its sound. What’s more: adding another layer around an already insulated cable still has a large effect!

 The second hint I got in the direction of accepting that a cable is greatly infuenced by the sleeving surroundin it, and as it turns out, also by the floor on which it lies, came when I bought some Precision Audio Cable Elevators (scroll down to find the product).
 I thought it just looked nice and clean but after applying the admittedly pretty expensive pods under the speaker cables, I was struck by a sound that I didn’t expect.
 Well, I must say that I didn’t expect much change but the difference turned out to be very large.
 The soundstage became higher, more finely delineated and there was more low level detail.
 Also there was less haziness and the bass was tighter and more agile, but also thinner.
 In many setups all these changes would be considered good but my system (Marting Logan SL3’s) at the time, was already verging toward the clean and analytical, and the addition of the Cable Elevators was just too much for me.
 But I had learnt another lesson: the floor influences the cables.
 More than you’d think.

-The same was true for lifting only the network boxes that are part of Transparent Cables.
+The same was true for lifting only the “network boxes” that are part of all Transparent Audio Cables.
 Putting them (and only them, not even the cable itself) on rubber feet instead of straight on the floor makes the sound appear less forceful in the bass with less detail and less speed.
 Somewhat comparable to the Cable Elevators but (probably due to the use of soft sorbothane) somehow softer in effect.
+This might be microphonics at work, or something I can’t explain.
+But it is very easy to hear.
+Interestingly, an audio buddy had noticed the same effect with his Transparent cables and he discovered this by himself, without being influenced by my experiments.
+Repeated tests changing the support of other items turned out to all be audible, even with power supplies that feed digital electronics.

 Above: three identical Belden cables and identical connectors.
 The difference is only in the extra T T L’d cotton sleeves.